Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

 As mentioned above, most classical lower bounding results in unconstrained first-order optimization rely on setting the problem dimension larger than the number of iterations to be conducted.
 This enables ``zero-chain'' arguments where the objective function is designed to reveal only one new coordinate to the given gradient-span algorithm at each iteration.
 The main technical innovation of our work is the design of a hard strongly convex set where the LMO possesses a similar zero-chain property to these classical hard objective constructions.
 Such constructions open the possibility to extend proof techniques and insights from existing unconstrained optimization lower bounds to constrained LMO/projection-free settings.

-For example, although our strongly convex convergence rate lower bound matches the upper bound of~\cite{garber2015faster} in order, the two differ by constant factors: our lower bound has a universal constant of $1/528$ and their upper bound has $9/2$.
-This leaves open the question of determining exactly minimax optimal algorithms and hard problem instances.
+For example, { comparing our lower bound in terms of $L$ and $\mathrm{diam(S)}$ with the first term of~\eqref{eq:garber-hazan-rate}}, the two differ by constant factors: our lower bound has a universal constant of $1/528$ and the upper bound has $9/2$.
+Determining exactly minimax optimal algorithms and hard problem instances is an important future direction.
 In settings of unconstrained first-order minimization, the Performance Estimation Problem (PEP) techniques pioneered by~\cite{drori2014performance,Interpolation,Interpolation2} have provided such theory.
 For example, in smooth convex optimization, these facilitated the identification of the Optimized Gradient Method~\cite{kim2016optimized} and an exactly matching lower bound~\cite{drori2017exact}.
 PEP was extended to cover structured smooth and strongly convex sets by Luner and Grimmer~\cite{luner2024performance}.
-As a result, future work may leverage PEP to similarly close the constant-factor gap left for \texttt{FO-LMO} methods.
+As a result, future work may leverage PEP to similarly tighten gaps left here.

 Another important property of most Frank-Wolfe methods is that their trajectory is independent of the choice of inner product used.
-This differs from projected-gradient methods, where the choice of inner product and notion of orthogonality for projections affects the algorithm trajectory, making good preconditioning important for practical success.
+This differs from projected-gradient methods, where the choice of inner product and notion of orthogonality for projections affect the algorithm trajectory, making good preconditioning important for practical success.
 The line of work~\cite{Pena2023,Wirth2025,Wirth2026} provided Frank-Wolfe with ``affine-covariant'' convergence theory, matching the method's affine covariant nature by avoiding notions like smoothness and strong convexity defined in terms of a fixed inner product.
 Developing lower bounding theory in affine-covariant terms is an interesting future direction.